Isomer (Proarticulata): Morphology

-Variation of Articulation Across Classes
+Variation of articulation across classes

 Examples of the classes of Proarticulata, including reconstructions of Vendia sokolovi, Dickinsonia costata and Yorgia waggoneri.

 Vendiamorpha

 The body is completely segmented, with all isomers curved towards the posterior, and the first isomer is normally much larger than the rest.
 The first two isomers at the anterior dorsal end are partly fused together to form a headshield-like structure. (e.g., Vendia, Paravendia, and Karakhtia).

-Cephalozoa (preliminary name)
+Cephalozoa

-These proarticulatans demonstrate incomplete segmentation, as the anterior zone is free of isomers, often making a "hairband" like appearance. (example cephalozoans include Yorgia, Praecambridium, Andiva, Archaeaspinus, Ivovicia, Spriggina, Marywadea and Cyanorus.
+These proarticulatans demonstrate incomplete segmentation, as the anterior zone is free of isomers, often making a "hairband" like appearance.
+(Example cephalozoans include Yorgia, Praecambridium, Andiva, Archaeaspinus, Ivovicia, Spriggina, Marywadea and Cyanorus.)
 Some cephalozoans from the family Yorgiidae demonstrate pronounced asymmetry of left and right parts of the body.
 For instance, Yorgia’s initial right isomer is the only one which spreads far towards the left side of the body.
 Archaeaspinus has an unpaired anterior lobe confined by the furrow to the left side only.